SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

      > The result triple `(value, offset, amount)` is called `RLE triple`.

      It converted duplicate entries into a single entry to reduce the space usage.
-     As we can see, only adjacant and repeated entries can be deduplicated, to maximize compression opportunities, it would be great to sort the values first.
+     As we can see, only adjacent and repeated entries can be deduplicated, to maximize compression opportunities, it would be great to sort the values first.

-     Such a compression can be seen as a `group by` on the adjacant values and thus can speed up `group by` queries.
+     Such a compression can be seen as a `group by` on the adjacent values and thus can speed up `group by` queries.

      ```sql